Lewis Warrington (footballer): Leyton Orient

 On 16 July 2024, Warrington joined League One side Leyton Orient on a two-year contract.

 On 23 January 2025, Warrington joined League Two side Salford City on loan for the remainder of the season.

 Walsall

 On 1 August 2025, Warrington joined League Two side Walsall on a two-year deal.

+Tranmere Rovers

+On 1 February 2026, Warrington returned to League Two club Tranmere Rovers on a two-and-a-half year deal.